 Of course, most of us fit between the extremes of these words.
 You may have an inclination toward laziness, but when you really need to you can work hard.
 Or you may be generous with friends but a little stingy (or ‘tight’ or ‘cheap’) when someone asks for money to a good cause.

 Even the most cheerful person may be negative and grumpy when he isn’t feeling well, and the most cautious person may do something daring and risky in an emergency.
+For more ways to describe attitudes and feelings, see Emotions Vocabulary for helpful illustrations, quick definitions, and a practice crossword.

-Practice some of the most common words for temperaments, traits, and attitudes below.The first 7 questions are for general personality traits and attitudes toward life, Questions 8-12 are specifically work-related: words for interviews, resumes, or employee evaluations.
+Practice some of the most common words for temperaments, traits, and attitudes below.The first 7 questions are for general personality traits and attitudes toward life.
+Questions 8-12 are specifically work-related: words for interviews, resumes, or employee evaluations.

 A cynic is a person who expects to find selfish motives behind even the most apparently altruistic (unselfish) acts.
 He mocks the idea that people do anything just because they care about someone else.